 In a down economy, people still do what they can to help causes important to them.
 If you can find a popular cause in which to donate part of your art sales, it just might help you in return.

-For 20 years Caren galloped Thoroughbred racehorses but now she is a full time artist, selling her art weekly on FaceBook.
+Guest artist/author: For over 20 years, Caren galloped Thoroughbred racehorses but now she is a full time artist, selling her art weekly on FaceBook.
 I met Caren on Facebook and asked her to share her foward thinking art marketing tips with us.
-Hopefully this article helps inspire others to “Think Outside the Frame“.
-Oh…by the way, Let’s connect Facebook! ~Lori
+Hopefully this article helps inspire others to “Think Outside the Frame.” ….and, Let’s connect Facebook! ~Lori 🙂

 What are your tips and tricks for selling on Facebook or other social media site?
-We would love to hear your story, so please comment!
+We would love to hear your story!